 - Children, pregnant women and the elderly will be most impacted by floor finishing.

-Implement These 5 Control Measures If You Refinishing Your Floor
+Implement These 5 Control Measures If You Are refinishing Your Floor

 - Ensure your contractor knows in writing that you are concerned about the amount of dust and toxic finish that is placed in your home.
 Seek out companies that use dust control measures and low VOC methods for finishing.